 Chronic, large doses of methamphetamine have also been associated with increased nervousness, irritability, paranoia and sometimes violent behavior.
 Withdrawing from high doses of meth generally ends in severe depression.

-Psychosis similar to Schizophrenia is another symptom of chronic meth abuse.
+Psychosis similar to schizophrenia is another symptom of chronic meth use.
 It is displayed by symptoms like paranoia, picking at the skin, self-absorption, auditory and visual hallucinations and occasional episodes of violence.